ranyeh24/business-website-template/README.md

 * After that, save the code and run it in your browser

 By default, the JavaScript file that is executed is `main.min.js`.
 This file is a minified version of `main.js`.
 You can only use one of the files you want to run on your website.
 If you want to use the minified version, make sure the code changes have also been implemented in the minified version.

+You can follow these steps to add animations on scrolling or set it up yourself with another plugins.

 ## Bugs and Issues